 So after hours of internet research on Pinterest, I am now attempting to DIY two little mummy costumes.
 I bought two meters of the cheapest fabric I could find, and it’s now seeping in tea to attempt to create the ancient look that is required.

 Update: Not Bad Mommy!
-Please note, I went and bought a sewing machine.
+Please note, also, I went and bought a sewing machine.

 Two little girls dressed as mummies.